SatoruMuto/CarND-Vehicle-Detection/writeup.md

 ![](./output_images/example_RGB_hog.PNG?raw=true)
+this image is not contained in `training_session.ipynb`

 #### 2. Explain how you settled on your final choice of HOG parameters.

-Firstly I tried to rely on test accuracy of the classification, however this test score seems not directly correlated to the detection accuracy in the video, therefore I used capture image (as provided as 6test images) to judge if parameter are good or not.
+Firstly I tried to rely on test accuracy of the classification, however this test score seems not directly correlated to the detection accuracy in the video, therefore I used capture image (as provided as 6 test images) to judge if parameter are good or not.

 I have tried several color space and parameters and found that the `RGB` color space and HOG parameters of `orientations=11`, `pixels_per_cell=(16, 16)` and `cells_per_block=(2, 2)`: works OK.